huaweicloud-latam/knowledge-base/docs/Containers/CCE/migrating-k8s-using-velero.md

 | V1.1 – 2024-01-22 | Diogo Hatz 50037923   | Atualização do documento |
 | V1.1 – 2024-01-22 | Wisley Paulo w0083850 | Revisão do documento     |

-Este documento apresenta os procedimentos para criar um cluster CCE e implementar uma aplicação com ngix e wordpress no cluster, depois das aplicações serem testadas, realizar backup e restore do ambiente utilizando velero.
+This document presents the procedures for creating a CCE cluster and implementing an application with ngix and wordpress in the cluster, after the applications are tested, perform backup and restore of the environment using velero.

-# Criação cluster
+# Cluster creation

-Para iniciar acessamos o serviço do CCE e criamos o cluster conforme apresentado nas imagens abaixo (para esses teste o cluster de origem foi criado na região de Santiago e o cluster de destino na região de São Paulo):
+To start, we access the CCE service and create the cluster as shown in the images below (for these tests, the source cluster was created in the Santiago region and the target cluster in the São Paulo region):

 ![](/huaweicloud-knowledge-base/assets/images/CCE-Migrating-K8S-Using-Velero/media/image3.png)